DAism2019/Proof-of-Love/english/chap3.md

 ## 3.2 Theoretical Foundations of Power and Oppression
 ### 3.2.1 Critical Theory: Systemic, Disciplinary, and Ideological Dimensions of Power

 Critical theory, originating from the Frankfurt School, is a current of social, historical, and political thought whose core lies in analyzing and challenging systemic power relations in society.
 Unlike traditional social theory, which aims to describe and understand society, critical theory explicitly seeks to critique and transform it, emphasizing the unity of theory and praxis.
-It maintains that knowledge, truth, and social structures are fundamentally shaped by the dynamics between ruling and oppressed groups.
+It maintains that knowledge, truth, and social structures are fundamentally shaped by the dynamics between ruling and oppressed groups.<sup>20</sup>

 Modern critical theory goes beyond Marxism’s purely economic analysis by incorporating and reworking Freudian concepts and postmodernist perspectives to examine broader cultural and social structures of power.
-Its goal is to “liberate human beings from the circumstances that enslave them,” often achieved through “immanent critique” of a society’s own proclaimed values.
-Paulo Freire’s Pedagogy of the Oppressed is a seminal contribution, framing the classroom as a microcosm of society that reflects the dialectical relationship between oppressors and the oppressed, thereby offering practical routes for social critique.
+Its goal is to “liberate human beings from the circumstances that enslave them,” often achieved through “immanent critique” of a society’s own proclaimed values.<sup>20</sup> Paulo Freire’s Pedagogy of the Oppressed is a seminal contribution, framing the classroom as a microcosm of society that reflects the dialectical relationship between oppressors and the oppressed, thereby offering practical routes for social critique.<sup>21</sup>

 This transition from purely economic analysis to cultural and psychological examination highlights that domination is no longer limited to material control but extends into the manipulation of desires, cognition, and identity.
 If domination is a form of “primordial barbarism,” then its manifestations are not only naked coercion or economic compulsion but also subtle, pervasive forms of enslavement.
 This expanded definition of barbarism encompasses the systematic dehumanization of individuals through cultural and psychological means and the erosion of autonomy—domination as control of the human subject itself, not merely the body.

 ### 3.2.2 Marxist Perspectives: Exploitation, Alienation, and Class Domination

-From a Marxist standpoint, social power and coercion are exercised through economic exploitation.
-Workers are exploited because they cannot retain or control the full value of their labor, while capitalists appropriate the surplus.
-The inherently exploitative nature of capitalism implies that nearly every exchange carries the potential for exploitation.
+From a Marxist standpoint, social power and coercion are exercised through economic exploitation.<sup>22</sup> Workers are exploited because they cannot retain or control the full value of their labor, while capitalists appropriate the surplus.
+The inherently exploitative nature of capitalism implies that nearly every exchange carries the potential for exploitation.<sup>23</sup>

 In this process, poverty is not naturally occurring but is “first manufactured by the capitalist system, and only later addressed as a problem to be solved.”
 Redistribution by the state is thus a secondary remedy imposed upon primary inequality created by initial distribution.
-This institutionalized exploitation forms the essence of capitalist economic relations.
+This institutionalized exploitation forms the essence of capitalist economic relations.<sup>74</sup>

-Alienation (Entfremdung) and reification are key concepts in critical theory, rooted in Marxist analysis.
+Alienation (Entfremdung) and reification are key concepts in critical theory, rooted in Marxist analysis.<sup>21</sup>

 “The relation of the worker to the product of his labor is as to an alien object… The more the worker expends himself in labor, the more powerful becomes the alien world of objects he creates against himself, the poorer he becomes in his inner life, and the less he belongs to himself.”